Market Intelligence: Talent in Tech

 - Film and TV – December 2019

-Workshops will be invite-only, but you will be able to find articles such as this covering each sector on the NTU website.
-Articles will be published shortly after each workshop.
-Email email@example.com for more information.
+Workshops are invite-only, but you will be able to find articles such as these covering each sector on the NTU website.

 Find out more about how NTU supports SMEs

 If you have any questions about any of the above, or want to enquire about engaging with NTU as a business, please get in touch.